 There is a lot of social fabric that we take for granted because it just seems invisible to us.
 It’s so integral to our everyday lives that it just fades into the background, but that simply isn’t true for everyone…

 Little social norms that seem like nothing to you and me can be really overwhelming and daunting to many students.
 This can be even more pronounced of a problem for students with autism or other special needs, as it can even cause a fair degree of anxiety.
-Social Quest has become the go-to-app for older students who struggle with social skills as it gives real practical practice for learning to reflect, predict and practice good social etiquette and problem solving skills within everyday life so that they feel better prepared and less stressed as they encounter social situations in real life.
+Social Quest has become the go-to-app for older students who struggle to improve social skills as it gives real practical practice for learning to reflect, predict and practice good social etiquette and problem solving skills within everyday life after getting tested with the speech articulation screener so that they feel better prepared and less stressed as they encounter social situations in real life.

 Practice Real-world situations in the home, school and community —- This app does a brilliant job of covering real life things that will likely come up in the places they will spend the most time.
 This pragmatic approach makes it easy to see the real world carry over.